njh27/spikesorting_fullpursuit/README.md

 		'memmap_fID': None # Optional identifier for naming memmap files for this specific file sort.
 Useful to prevent multiple simultaneous sorts from repeating file names and overwritting each other's data or causing an error
 		'save_clips': True, # Saves all discovered clips in output file.
 These can get VERY large, so it's optional.
 Can be recomputed from voltage for postprocessing.
 		'serial_zca': True, # Do ZCA serially instead of parallel.
 Parallel can load a LOT of voltage arrays/copies into memory but is faster.
+		'seg_work_order': True, # Workers will be deployed in segment order to minimize memory usage.
+Otherwise they are in order of most crossings for greatest speed
 ```

 ### Output